 Growth forms (1978) Leen Droppert

-Since 1978, three tall columns of ten meters high have been erected by artist Leen Droppert in front of the entrance to the GGD (Municipal Health Service).
+Since 1978, three high columns, up to ten meters high, have been made in front of the entrance to the GGD (Municipal Health Service) by artist Leen Droppert.
 One column is red, the other green and the third blue.
-Together they form a colorful vertical artwork against a horizontal bare and gray striped background.
-The statue is beautifully situated against the entrance and stairs; an example of environmental design, as was often the case in the 80 in the context of the percentage scheme.
-The industrial-looking material and the bright, modern colors that he used gives the whole a somewhat lighter interpretation; Growth forms does not just dissolve in the streets.
+Together they form a colorful vertical work of art against a horizontally bare and gray striped background.
+The statue is nicely situated against the entrance and stairs; an example of environmental design, as it often arose in the 1980s under the percentage scheme.
+The industrial-looking material and the popping, modern colors he used, give the whole a more light-hearted interpretation; Growth forms does not just dissolve in the streets.